Congresswoman born in Ukraine blasts Putin's invasion: 'This is not war. This is genocide.'

 In 2020, she became the first Ukrainian-born person to be elected to Congress.

-Spartz said family members who remain in Ukraine are not afraid of fighting, but want guns so they don't have to bring "sticks" to battle.
+Spartz said family members who remain in Ukraine are not afraid of fighting but want guns so they don’t have to bring “sticks” to battle.

 She also criticized President Biden, calling on him to give an even more aggressive response to the Kremlin’s attack on its smaller neighbor.

-"We have a president that talks about, talks about, and doesn't do things," Spartz said.
-"What is going to do, wait until millions die?
-Then he's going to do more?
-I mean, we have not just a moral duty, we are leaders of the free world."
+“We have a president that talks about, talks about, and doesn’t do things,” Spartz said.
+“What is he going to do, wait until millions die?
+Then he’s going to do more?
+I mean, we have not just a moral duty, we are the leaders of the free world.”

-The United States, along with its NATO and European Union allies, have levied sanctions against Russia, and sent troops to the region.
-But Biden has to not put U.S. forces in harm's way.
+The United States, along with its NATO and European Union allies, have levied sanctions against Russia and sent troops to the region.
+But Biden has pledged to not put U.S. forces in harm’s way.

-"If we don't stop him there," Spartz said of Putin's assault on Ukraine, "he is not going to stop.
+“If we don’t stop him there,” Spartz said of Putin’s assault on Ukraine, “he is not going to stop.
 He is going to go further.
-And then we are going to have to send our children to die to fight this."
+And then we’ll to have to send our children to die to fight this.”